Potters 'Arf - FAQs/Race Day Info

 - Smash-on-Trent Burger Restaurant, King Street, Fenton - 10am.
 This is the toughest with a steep climb up Anchor Road.

 - The Beverley, Beverley Drive, Bentilee - 10.30am.
 This is the longest stage (4.7miles) but is mainly flat with a climb at 4 miles.

 - Junction Leek New Road/Berwick Road - 10.55am This is the shortest stage (1.7miles) with a very steep climb of about half a mile up Milton Road.

 All the change overs will be sign posted.

-The relay is restricted to people born before Sep 26, 2005.
+The relay is restricted to people aged 17 and over.

 The walk will start outside Marks and Spencers in the city centre, Hanley.
 The course follows a well-marshalled route and finishes back in the city centre near the Sir Stanley Matthews statue.
 Make sure you know the route and take a drink with you.
 You must not walk on the road until the leading runners pass you.
-The adult marathon walk is restricted to people born before Sep 26, 2004.
+The adult marathon walk is restricted to people aged 17 and over.

 Markers will be erected at every mile.

-Every finisher of the Potters Arf Marathon will receive a goody bag and a well-deserved Potters 'Arf medal (including time bonus ribbons) created by Wade Ceramics.
+Every finisher of the Potters Arf Marathon will receive a goody bag and a well-deserved Potters 'Arf medal (including time bonus ribbons).

 This will take place after the race at about 1pm.